 - Orientation and hands-on training is provided at the outset of the festival, under the direction of Festival management and senior volunteers.

 - Each volunteer is provided with accommodations on or near the Festival site.
 Should travel be required during the Festival as a portion of a volunteer’s job duties, it will also be provided.
 Incidentals to the hotel room or lodging (room service, long distance, etc.) will be at the expense of the volunteer.

 - A per-diem allowance is also provided to assist with the cost of food.

-- All travel to and from the Festival site in Toronto is at the expense of the volunteer, unless specifically provided for within their job title.
+- All travel to and from the Festival site in Niagara Falls is at the expense of the volunteer, unless specifically provided for within their job title.

 - Each volunteer is provided with uniform shirts and expected to wear them during each operating Festival day.

 - The remainder of dress is dependent on the position worked, but should be clean and presentable.